15 Tips for New Los Angeles Drivers

-Assuming you failed to get a Global Positioning System (GPS), but it fails, you must have an idea where the gas stations are.
-This applies especially to people headed to La Quinta or Rancho Mirage, CA, for example.
+Assuming you failed to get a Global Positioning System (GPS), but it fails, you must know where the gas stations are.
+This tip applies especially to people headed to La Quinta or Rancho Mirage, CA, for example.
 You have to make sure you keep gas in your tank or that you can charge your hybrid, or electric vehicle, for example.
 Most of all, allowing your fuel gauge to drift too far to the left can mean sleeping in your car.
 Tourists will likely never know how far they are from the next gas station.
-And this is definitely the case when heading down the 10 East, or 60 East Highways on the way to the more rural areas.
+And this is the case when heading down the 10 East or 60 East Highways to the more rural areas.
 Experts say that you should always keep your fuel tank 1/4 full.

 - Don't Rely on a GPS to Find Gas.

-Besides the fact that GPS is just one more driving distraction while driving, it can also succumb to tower signal failure, or run out of power, etc. Most vehicles actually warn the driver not to adjust or change GPS settings while operating a car.
-Your primary function should be to focus on the road, not try and figure out where gas is to be found.
-If you have a navigator in your car, let them deal with your GPS and give you verbal command, like, go left here, etc.
+Besides the fact that GPS is just one more driving distraction while driving, it can also succumb to tower signal failure, or run out of power, etc. Most vehicles warn the driver not to adjust or change GPS settings while operating a car.
+Your primary function should be to focus on the road, not locating a gas station.
+If you have a navigator in your car, let them deal with your GPS, give you verbal commands, like, go left here, etc.

 Traveling with a passenger who can help you get your bearings is super helpful.
 And as discussed above, sometimes a GPS will send you in circles or give command too late for you to make the turn necessary to follow directions.
 Also, sometimes the GPS data is old or outdated, and your provider is slow in updating.

 Because of this, you must step up, have your map ready, using additional hazard avoidance methods, avoid accidents, emergency construction traffic-related issues, etc. Only then will you be positioned to prevent wrongful death or severe injuries while navigating the mean streets of L.A.